-Self-Administer: A Qualified Individual's affirmative, conscious, and physical act of administering and ingesting an Aid-In-Dying Drug to bring about their own death.
+Self-Administer: A qualified individual Qualified Individual's affirmative, conscious, and physical act of administering and ingesting an aid-in-dying drug Aid-In-Dying Drug to bring about theirhis or her own death.

 Terminal Disease: An incurable and irreversible disease that has been medically confirmed and will, within reasonable medical judgment, result in death within six months.